locallycompact/shakebook/README.md

-# Pandoc/Shake Gitbook Template
+# gitbook-template

-This is an example of a Gitbook Template using pandoc and shake.
+This is a simple [shake](https://shakebuild.com) project for making gitbooks in markdown and [pandoc](https://pandoc.org/).
+It automatically compiles in gitlab's CI to produce an HTML book.

 How to use: